 K Thomas Oommen has been teaching aspiring journalists from many countries for more than fIve decades.
 He has been on the faculty as Head of Department or Dean at the Indian Institute of Mass Communication, the Times Research Foundation’s Institute of Journalism, the University of Swaziland and the Asian College of Journalism.
 He has also been a visiting Professor at the University of Kerala and the University of Gothenburg, Sweden.
 He was instrumental in setting up the Sri Lanka College of Journalism in Colombo and has conducted workshops in reporting and editing for Sri Lankan journalists.
 As a professional journalist, he has worked as a reporter or sub-editor for the Free Press Journal, the Ethiopian Ministry of Information, a number of newspapers in the United States, the Associated Press and as managing editor of Down to Earth magazine.
 A native of Kottayam, Prof. Oommen returned home after a lifetime abroad to undertake on behalf of the Malayala Manorama group, the task of running a worldclass school of print journalism training students for over an almost twenty-year span.
 The broadcast journalism course which was introduced a few years back has also churned out graduates who found job opportunities in well-known media organisations.

-Both the print and broadcast classrooms in MASCOM are equipped with projectors and sound systems to assist the learning process.
+The classrooms in MASCOM are equipped with computers, projectors and sound systems to assist the learning process.
 They are also connected to the Internet giving access to the latest information and lessons.

 MASCOM is equipped with a fully automated newsroom and professional studios.
 Professional video cameras, editing setup, production equipment and software are used by students to learn the latest concepts in electronic media

-MASCOM provides state-of-the-art facilities for training.
+MASCOM provides facilities for training.
 All student workstations have dedicated computers with broadband connectivity.
-Print students are trained in Adobe Photoshop, InDesign besides standard word processing software.
-They also use scanners, printers, digital cameras and voice recorders to put together their lab paper which is eventually printed in a tabloid format.
+Students are trained in the latest software including design, page layout and newsroom automation.
+They also use scanners, printers and digital cameras to put together their lab paper which is eventually printed in a tabloid format.

 The School has a well-stocked library which also subscribes to major newspapers and magazines.
 In addition, students can access Malayala Manorama library and digital archives, subject to approval by the Director or the Librarian.